-Sea Hunter is an anti-submarine warfare (ASW) continuous trail unmanned vessel (ACTUV).
-It was christened at Caruthers Landing in Oregon in April 2016.
+Sea Hunter, an anti-submarine warfare (ASW) continuous trail unmanned vessel (ACTUV), was christened at Caruthers Landing in Oregon in April 2016.
 The technology demonstrator is designed, developed and built by the Defense Advanced Research Projects Agency (DARPA) for the US Navy.

 The ACTUV programme was launched in 2010.
 In November 2012, DARPA selected Leidos, a joint spin-off of Science Applications International Corporation (SAIC), as the prime contractor to design, construct and test the ACTUV prototype through four phases, under a $59m contract.